kitajs/docs/recipes/migration.md

 :::

-Warning: This guide is not a step-by-step guide yet, want to help us to improve this page?
+**This guide is not a step-by-step guide yet**, want to help us to improve this page?
 Share the technical details of your migration to Kita and we will add it here.
 Mail us `kita@arthur.place` or Open a Pull Request.

 ## Migrating from Fastify